 I carefully examined the mutation frequency distributions for the first 12 markers for all project members who are in the "Not Yet Assigned to a Lineage" section.
 Although some of you have some rather uncommon mutations in those markers (which would account for the small number of 12-marker matches that some of you have on your results page at FTDNA), none of them are what I would consider to be sufficiently rare that they would justify declaring a new lineage the way I did with Gorman Lineage II.
 We'll need to wait until more project members upgrade their testing before we can confidently define any new Gorman lineages.
 In the meantime, any of those groups of two or three project members who are grouped together as the same color in this section need to be careful to consider those subgroupings to be tentative, and they could change when upgrade results come in.

-12-marker results section at FTDNA...
-This may simply mean that you have many
+matches on your 12-marker results section at FTDNA...
+This may simply mean that

-of the most common (modal) marker values in your haplogroup, so you just happen
+you have many of the most common (modal) marker values in your haplogroup, so

-to match a lot of people who are unrelated to you.
-This underscores the
+you just happen to match a lot of people who are unrelated to you.
+This

-importance of upgrading your testing, so you can weed out the true relatives!
+underscores the importance of upgrading your testing, so you can weed out the

 I welcome any discussion of these topics, including any debate that anybody might have with these findings, in the Gorman forum for this project.
 I will periodically revise the information presented here with any new information that I obtain from discussions with project members, or through my own analyses of new member results.